 Get a bird’s eye view of the Windy City

 Chicago looks great from any angle.
 So make sure you sample it from the very top - 100 stories up with a 360° view of the city.
-Completed in 1970, The John Hancock Center & 360 Chicago is the place to come for stunning views.
+Completed in 1970, The John Hancock Center with its 360 Chicago Observation Deck is the place to come for stunning views.
 Forget just looking out onto Lake Michigan – from here you can look out onto 4 states, and see for distances of up to 80 miles (129 kilometers)!

 Do you find it hard to spot the landmarks when you’re gazing out on a city?
 Don’t worry, they’ve thought of that at 360 Chicago.
 You can use the very latest interactive touch screen technology, so you’ll easily know exactly what you’re looking at.